sittingherelikeaboss/Defend-Me/README.md

     - On your browser go to [http://localhost:8000/](http://localhost:8000/).

 6. You will need to create an SSL certificate in your local machine if you have not already with [mkcert using Chocolatey](https://github.com/FiloSottile/mkcert?tab=readme-ov-file#windows).
 If you **do not** have Chocolatey, install using Powershell using command [here](https://chocolatey.org/install).
+Ensure the `cert.pem` and `key.pem` files are created at the top level directory of `\defend-me\react-client`.

 7. Once you have Python installed, you will need these following Python packages in `requirements.txt`.
 Run the following command to install them.